The repo-native operational layer for Claude Code and Codex.

 A file convention

-A .story/ directory of JSON and markdown.
+A .story/ directory of JSON and markdown keeps tickets, decisions, lessons, and handovers beside the code.
 Tracked by git.
 Readable by any AI.
-No database.
-No server.
-No SaaS.

 Learn about the CLI